-Hungary’s Prime Minister Viktor Orban told members of the press that the Fidesz party has withdrawn their support for electoral candidate of the EPP Group for the Presidency of the European Commission, Manfred Weber (CSU).
+Hungary’s Prime Minister Viktor Orban told members of the press that the Fidesz party has withdrawn its support for electoral candidate of the EPP Group for the Presidency of the European Commission, Manfred Weber (CSU).
 He also announced that they are looking for a new candidate.

 Previously, Weber expressed that if he needed the votes of Fidesz MEPs to be elected President of the Commission, he would prefer not to be elected.